ehmicky/log-process-errors/README.md

 For other questions, feel free to
 [chat with us on Gitter](https://gitter.im/ehmicky/log-process-errors).

-This project welcomes anyone regardless of personal background.
+Everyone is welcome regardless of personal background.
 We enforce a [Code of conduct](CODE_OF_CONDUCT.md) in order to promote a positive and inclusive environment.